LRTA 1100 class

-The LRTA 1100 class is the second-generation class of high-floor light rail vehicles of the LRT Line 1.
+The LRTA 1100 class is the second-generation class of high-floor light rail vehicles of Manila's LRT Line 1.
 The trains were purchased in 1996 as part of a capacity expansion project funded by official development assistance (ODA) loans from Japan.

 Entering service in 1999, many vehicles were taken out of service due to lack of spare parts.
 The trains subsequently underwent re-engineering and refurbishment by Voith from 2019 to 2020.
+By 2024, all LRTA 1100 class trains were eventually supplanted by the succeeding LRTA 1200 and LRTA 13000 class trainsets.